-In the second line, the speaker adds in an important detail.
+In the second line, the speaker adds an important detail.
 He’s on the beach watching the meteor shower.
-This means that readers can imagine the sound of the water, the feeling of the sand, and perhaps a breeze as well.
+This means that readers can imagine the sound of the water, the feeling of the sand, and perhaps a breeze.
 There is a “gentle wave,” the speaker says.
 The use of the word “gentle” keeps the mood of the poem calm and peaceful.
 If he’d used a word like “determined” or “vengeful,” it would change the poem entirely.

 wets our sandals

-The final line adds in the last detail, one that completes the series of images.
+The final line adds the last detail, completing the series of images.
 The gentle wave “wets our sandals.”
-This is a great example of imagery, one that many readers are likely going to be able to connect to.
+This is an excellent example of imagery, one that many readers will likely be able to connect to.
 With wet sandals and all the sounds of the beach around them, the speaker and his companion watch a meteor shower.
 This haiku is a memory of a brief moment that isn’t going to come again.

 The tone is nostalgic and appreciative.
 The speaker is expiring a moment and considering the most important elements within it.
 This is likely something they’re enjoying, but it may also bring up feelings of nostalgia once the time has passed.

 The mood is peaceful and calm.
 The reader should walk away from this poem feeling refreshed by the clarity of Welch’s language and the beautiful image he depicts.
-It might make one long for a similar experience or even have feelings of nostalgia for one they had in the past.
+It might make one long for a similar experience or even feel nostalgic for one they had in the past.

-The speaker is someone who has an appreciation for nature and wants to remember a moment they spent on the beach.
-It could be the poet himself, or it could be an experience that he’s imagined for the sake of writing a poem.
+The speaker has an appreciation for nature and wants to remember a moment they spent on the beach.
+It could be the poet himself, or it could be an experience he imagined for the sake of writing a poem.